cloudposse/docs/content/reference/tools.md

 This should open a browser and log you into the AWS console as the assumed role `example-staging-admin`.

-### Using with Geodesic
+### _(Obsolete)_ Using with Geodesic

-`aws-vault` is available in the geodesic shell.
+`aws-vault` is no longer preinstalled in the Geodesic shell.
+It is available as a package named "aws-vault" in the Cloud Posse package repository, and you can install it at run time by running the appropriate commands for your Geodesic Linux distro (e.g. `apt-get install aws-vault` for Debian), or you can put a corresponding `RUN` command in your Dockerfile to install it at build time.

 To start the shell, run:

 ```bash
 $CLUSTER_NAME